Learning Effective Hydro-Phoretic Interactions in Active Matter

-with $a$, $b$ and $v_0$ being the fit parameters.
+with $a$, $n$ and $v_0$ being the fit parameters and $d^* = d/R$ is the dimensionless separation distance.
 We fit the velocity only in the far-field regime, defined by $d > 5R$, where $R$ is the particle radius.
 In this regime, the fitted velocity profiles exhibit the expected $1/d$ scaling, consistent with long-range phoretic interactions (Fig.~2b, main text).
 At shorter separations, pronounced deviations from this scaling occur due to orientation-dependent near-field interactions.
-The fit parameters are obtained as follows: $a = 0.563, b = 0.018, \text{and} v_0 = 0.319$.
-The value of $v_0$ matches closely with the self-propulsion speed of the colloids obtained from our fine-grained simulations of a single isolated colloid.
+The fit parameters are obtained as follows: $a = 0.542 \pm 0.002,\ n = 0.969 \pm 0.004, \ \text{and} \ v_0 = 0.317 \pm 0.0003$ (far field); $a = 4.16 \pm 0.02,\ n = 3.02 \pm 0.005, \ \text{and} \ v_0 = 0.406 \pm 0.0002$ (near field).
+The value of $v_0$ in the far field matches closely with the self-propulsion speed of the colloids obtained from our fine-grained simulations of a single isolated colloid.